Crimson Quill’s Appraisal #216

 This brings me to the violence which we are expecting after Drive’s vicious punctuations but are offered in far larger dosage here.
 It takes a lot to make Keeper flinch, well kind of a lot, but I was squirming like a slug on a spin cycle.
 Hell hath no fury like a retired Thai cop scorned.
 Any grue guzzlers will be the gleeful benefactors of a decidedly mean-spirited set of dispatches which will have their lips flapping for weeks afterwards.
 I’ll flap mine post-appraisal as they’re doozies that deserve a further gush.

 Only God Forgives may be one of the most visually arresting pieces of art I have consumed in many a year but Refn’s use of warm primary colors is offset by a steely cold heart which makes it hard to nuzzle close with.
 However, its grip is as tenacious as three fucks and its 90 minutes slide past like a turd in a flume so any lack of love is replaced by ocular and audible awe.
-In keeping with the sombre tone I depart with a swipe intended for certain members of the press at Cannes when this was debuted in 2013.
-These pathetic plebs booed the film and this suggests one thing to Keeper…they should find another profession, one they have a fucking clue about.
+In keeping with the somber tone I depart with a swipe intended for certain members of the press at Cannes when this was debuted in 2013.
+These pathetic plebs booed the film and this suggests one thing to Keeper… they should find another profession, one they have a fucking clue about.
 Cunts!

 Crimson Quill’s Judgement: 9/10